liangcj/AcerC720CrunchBang/README.md

 * Restart Openbox (`Super-Space` ==> Settings ==> Openbox ==> Restart) to put the changes into effect.

+Note that one current issue with this method is that the numerical value [does not linearly scale with perceived brightness](http://ml.reddit.com/r/chrubuntu/comments/1nyz2o/xbacklight_inc_is_in_linear_scale_very_annoying/).
+In other words, going from 1% to 5% results in roughly the same perceived brightness increase as going from 5% to 50%.
+The above link gives a solution to the problem, though I have not personally tested it.

 See the `rc.xml` file in this repository for the full, edited file (will also contain modifications for all other shortcuts mentioned in this guide).

 Keyboard shortcuts for Page-Up, Page-Down, Home, End, Delete, Caps Lock